opensearch-project/documentation-website/_aggregations/bucket/index.md

 # Bucket aggregations

 Bucket aggregations categorize sets of documents as buckets.
-The type of bucket aggregation determines whether a given document falls into a bucket or not.
+The type of bucket aggregation determines the bucket for a given document.

-You can use bucket aggregations to implement faceted navigation (usually placed as a sidebar on a search result landing page) to help your users narrow down the results.
+You can use bucket aggregations to implement faceted navigation (usually placed as a sidebar on a search result landing page) to help your users filter the results.

 ## Supported bucket aggregations